aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 Note the default values:

 - A blank document contains one section with default parameters, one empty paragraph, some document styles.
 Actually this document is the same as the result of creating the “New document” in Microsoft Word.
-- The document paper size is **PaperSize.LETTER**.
+- The document paper size is [PaperSize.LETTER](https://reference.aspose.com/words/python-net/aspose.words/papersize/#letter).

 {{% /alert %}}

 ## Load a Document

-To load an existing document in any of the **LoadFormat** formats, pass the file name or the stream into one of the Document constructors.
+To load an existing document in any of the [LoadFormat](https://reference.aspose.com/words/python-net/aspose.words/loadformat/) formats, pass the file name or the stream into one of the [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) constructors.
 The format of the loaded document is automatically determined by its extension.

 ### Load from a File

-Pass a file name as string to the Document constructor to open an existing document from a file.
+Pass a file name as string to the [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) constructor to open an existing document from a file.

 The following code example shows how to open a document from a file: